BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 LP reporting is a specialized sub-workflow inside the fund-level data room.
 Every quarter (or annually), the PE firm shares with LPs: updated fund performance, portfolio company valuations, capital calls and distributions, ESG metrics, and quarterly letters.

-Per-LP personalization.
-Different LPs have different investment sizes and reporting rights.
-A large institutional LP ($50M+ commitment) may receive detailed portfolio company deep-dives; a smaller LP may receive only the quarterly summary.
-Granular permissions at the document level support this.
+Modern LP reporting requires four features that legacy tools struggle with.
+Per-LP personalization: different LPs have different investment sizes and reporting rights.
+A large institutional LP (€50M+ commitment) may receive detailed portfolio company deep-dives; a smaller LP may receive only the quarterly summary.
+Granular permissions at the document level support this without spawning duplicate rooms.

 Key features of private equity data rooms

 Private equity data rooms need the standard feature set of enterprise VDRs, optimized for the three workflows above.
+Each feature below is rated on whether it is essential, important, or nice-to-have for the average mid-market PE firm.

 Document organization and folder structure